namse/idea-of-test-visuals/README.md

 # Motivation

-[PhantomCSS](https://github.com/HuddleEng/PhantomCSS) test web page's visuals using screenshot, comparing pixel by pixel.
+[PhantomCSS](https://github.com/HuddleEng/PhantomCSS) tests web page's visuals using screenshot, comparing pixel by pixel.
 But it cannot test animations.
+Because animation is too dynamic.

-We can save all frames.
-Than developer can confirm the pixels in saved frame is good or bad by their eyes.
+We can save all frames during test.
+Then developer can confirm the pixels of saved frame(screenshot) is good or bad by their eyes.
+If all frames' screenshot is ok, then that bunch of screenshots become "Standard of good screen".

-After changing codes, run test and capture all frames.
+Later, after changing codes, run test and capture all frames again.
-Compare new frames with previous test's frames which passed test before.
+Compare new frames with previous test's frames which passed tests before.
-If there is no problem, visual test is pass.
-If there is difference, developer can check it and confirm or fix the codes.
+If there is no problem, visual test is passed.
+If there is difference in pixel, developer can check it and confirm or fix the codes.

-But there is problem.
+But there is a problem.
 How to make sure the frame is always the same over the test?
+Especially, if our program render the animation, maybe the screenshot pixels won't same.
-To make sure that, we try to control which would make frame different over the test.
+To fix this problem, we try to control which would make frame different over the test.

 # Main Idea; Control which changes frame over the test!